 With the advent of online casinos, gambling has become a more popular pastime than ever before.
-It’s estimated that a total of 1.6 billion people participate in gambling around the world.
+IIt’s estimated that a total of 1.6 billion people participate in gambling around the world, playing live roulette and various other casino games like blackjack, and online slot machines.
 While gambling can be an incredibly fun way to blow off some steam and play with friends, it’s also obvious that gambling can have some extremely detrimental effects on your mental health, as well.

 Anyone who’s ever won at a casino knows that the rush from winning is unlike anything else in the world.
 Likewise, anyone who’s ever lost at a casino (a much larger number of people) will know the sting of betting just a little too much than you probably should’ve.
 The risks of gambling to your mental health and wellbeing include increased risk of mental health illnesses such as anxiety and depression, addiction, and even suicidal tendencies.
 If you or someone you know is an avid gambler, here are five tips they need to know to ensure their mental health while gambling.